raylutz/daffodil/README.md

 - $r -- the current cell row index

 By using the current cell references $r and $c, formulas can be "relative", similar to spreadsheet formulas.
-Typical spreadsheet formulas are treated as relative, unless they are made absolute by using $.
-Here, the references are absolute unless you create a relative reference by relating to the current cell row $r and/or column $c.
+In contrast with typical spreadsheet formulas which are treated as relative, unless they are made absolute by using $, here, the references are absolute unless you create a relative reference by relating to the current cell row $r and/or column $c.

 #### Example usage:
+In this example, we have an 4 x 3 array and we will sum the rows and columns to the right and bottom col and row, respectively.

             example_pydf = Pydf(cols=['A', 'B', 'C'],
                                 lol=[ [1,  2,   0],